Ben Vereen

-Benjamin Augustus Vereen (born October 10, 1946) is an American actor, dancer and singer.
-Vereen gained prominence for his performances in the original Broadway productions of the musicals Jesus Christ Superstar, for which he received a Tony Award nomination, and Pippin, for which he won the 1973 Tony Award for Best Actor in a Musical.
+Benjamin Augustus Vereen (né Middleton; October 10, 1946) is an American actor, dancer, and singer.
+He gained prominence for his performances in the original Broadway productions of the musicals Jesus Christ Superstar, for which he received a Tony Award nomination, and Pippin, for which he won the 1973 Tony Award for Best Actor in a Musical.

 Early life

-Vereen was born Benjamin Augustus Middleton on October 10, 1946 in Laurinburg, North Carolina.
+Vereen was born October 10, 1946, in Laurinburg, North Carolina.
 While still an infant, Vereen and his family relocated to the Bedford-Stuyvesant neighborhood in Brooklyn, New York City.
-He was adopted by James Vereen, a paint-factory worker, and his wife, Pauline, who worked as a maid and theatre wardrobe mistress.
+He was adopted by James Vereen, a paint-factory worker, and his wife, Pauline Vereen, who worked as a maid and theatre wardrobe mistress.
 He discovered he was adopted when he applied for a passport to join Sammy Davis Jr. on a tour of Golden Boy to London when he was 25.
 He was raised Pentecostal.

 During his pre-teen years, he exhibited an innate talent for drama and dance and often performed in local variety shows.
 At the age of 14, Vereen enrolled at the High School of Performing Arts, where he studied under world-renowned choreographers Martha Graham, George Balanchine, and Jerome Robbins.
 Upon his graduation, he struggled to find suitable stage work and was often forced to take odd jobs to supplement his income.